cheesesnakes/WhatFishDo/README.md

-# WhatFishDo: A Behavior Annotation Toolfor Videos collected from the field.
+# WhatFishDo: A Behavior Annotation Tool for Videos collected from the field.

 ## Overview